Intro to XR

 Intro to XR talks on Zoom

-View the schedule and register for the Intro to XR talk on zoom here.
+View the schedule and register for the Intro to XR talk on Zoom here.

 Who are XR?
 And Why Direct Action?